 Robert Morris believes the reason America still has a problem with racism is due, in part, to the church.
-The pastor of Gateway Church in Dallas, Texas addressed his congregation this Sunday, October 15, 2017, and discussed the country’s ongoing racial tension then.
+The pastor of Gateway Church in Dallas, Texas addressed his congregation several years ago on Sunday, October 15, 2017, and discussed the country’s ongoing racial tension then.
 Tragically, his message is just as timely today as it was then.

 Morris then employs a water bottle to explain the havoc misunderstanding is wreaking on the nation.
 Holding the bottle up, with its brand logo facing the audience, Morris asks “What word do you see?”
 The congregation replies with the brand name.
 Then Morris, looking from his perspective, tells them “I don’t see that.
 The word…is not on this side.”